bava-kurian/SciCommune/README.md

 ## Overview

-Welcome to [Project Name], a marketplace for open source science projects.
+Welcome to Sci-Commune a marketplace for open source science projects.
 This platform facilitates collaboration and knowledge exchange among scientists, researchers, and enthusiasts worldwide.

 ## Table of Contents